Krithik-sri/Face_Tracker/README.md

 To train the model run each cell in order in `face_detection.ipynb`

+Ps you onlly have to run the augment data cell once and comment it afterwards

+## Note
+Delete the .json file in the data and aug_data before doing any of the above steps

 ## Features
 ### Deep Learning Model
 - The project employs the VGG16 deep convolutional neural network (CNN) architecture.
 Fine-tuned layers of VGG16 are used for face detection in tensorflow.